JStonham/notes/README.md

 1. Checked Exceptions
 1. Unchecked Exceptions

 Checked exceptions have to be handled when a program is compiled.
-The programr is forced to build in a way of handling these exceptions by the compiler.
+The programmer is forced to build in a way of handling these exceptions by the compiler.

 Unchecked exceptions do not have to be handled when a program is compiled.
-It is up to the programr to handle them at runtime.
+It is up to the programmer to handle them at runtime.

 Java documents states: "If a client can reasonably be expected to recover from an exception, make it a checked exception.
 If a client cannot do anything to recover from the exception, make it an unchecked exception".